-Student borrowers who have questions or are in need of can call the Attorney General's Student Loan Helpline at 1-800-455-2456.
-Borrowers can file complaints against their student loan servicer at the Illinois Attorney General's website.
+Student borrowers who have questions or are in need of assistance can call the Attorney General's Student Loan Helpline at 1-800-455-2456.
+Borrowers can also file complaints on the Attorney General's website.

 Kwame Raoul

 Phil Weiser ATTORNEY GENERAL